 The cities want more powers from national government so that they can become powerhouses of the British economy.
 At the same time, the energy system is being radically transformed by the need to decarbonise and the emergence of new, clean energy technologies.

 There is a clear opportunity for cities to be at the forefront of the changes that are happening.
-Through this engagement cities can boost their local economies, demonstrate that they have the ingenuity, skills and capacity to take on more powers, raise their influence at the national level and bring people on board with the low-carbon economy.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Through this engagement cities can boost their local economies, demonstrate that they have the ingenuity, skills and capacity to take on more powers, raise their influence at the national level and bring people on board with the low-carbon economy.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.